logo

 “Yeah, that’s a tough one,” I admitted, trying to put myself in his shoes.

-“And if so, why do you always go back and take more beatings?”
+“If so, why do you always return and take more beatings?”
 Lara asked an utterly reasonable and to-the-point question.
 “Are you a masochist or what?”

 And then the bum sighed heavily—far more than the illustration of his tragic experience required—after which he put the potty back on his head.
 His dirty face immediately broke into a sweat again and shined like the skin of a Congolese pygmy who was lavishly oiled and ready to attend a jungle wedding.
 I had heard that bums were never hot, but this one was clearly different.
 The sweat quickly trickled down his temples and vanished into his heavy beard.